seedstack/website/content/guides/tasks/make-configurable-application/logging.md

 is often centralized in one file which can be wholly externalised without any risks.
 Logging is a purely technical aspect of applications and can be entirely managed by the people in charge of the runtime environment.

-Note that SEED applications are using the SLF4J logging API but are not usually dependant of a specific implementation.
+Note that Seed applications are using the SLF4J logging API but are not usually dependant of a specific implementation.
 Nonetheless, we recommend using the Logback implementation because of its powerful configuration options and good runtime performance.

 # Logback

-The recommended SLF4J implementation for SEED applications is Logback.
+The recommended SLF4J implementation for Seed applications is Logback.
 It is mainly configurable through an XML file named `logback.xml` that must present in the classpath in the default package (e.g. as a top-level resource).

 {{% callout info %}}
-We strongly recommend that you include SEED default configuration for Logback by adding the following line in your `logback.xml` file:
+We strongly recommend that you include Seed default configuration for Logback by adding the following line in your `logback.xml` file:

     <include resource="org/seedstack/logback-defaults.xml"/>